 2. Automate quiet mode

-On an iPhone, open Settings, tap Do Not Disturb, and turn on the Scheduled toggle switch.
-Now tap on the timings underneath, and you can set windows of time when your phone will stay silent.
+On an iPhone, open Settings, tap Focus, and then Do Not Disturb.
+From that menu, tap the button labeled Add Schedule or Automation, and you’ll be able to set windows of time when your phone will stay silent.
 For example, mute it during the hours you spend at work or asleep.
 You can set it to activate when you reach a specific location, too.

-On an Android device, open Settings, pick Sound, and choose Do not disturb preferences.
-The next screen lets you set up times when the Do Not Disturb mode is activated—tap Schedules to see which days it will kick in, and the start and end times.
+On an Android device, open Settings, pick Sound & vibration, and choose Do not disturb.
+The next screen lets you set the times when the Do Not Disturb mode is activated—tap Schedules to see which days it will kick in, and the start and end times.
 To edit these details, tap the cog icons next to each of the schedules.
 You can also opt to have the silent mode kick in whenever you want just by flipping your phone screen-down—choose Flip to Shhh in the Schedules menu to set it up.

 During a silent window, notifications and alerts will still come through, but they won’t make any noise or vibrations.
-This way, you don’t have to waste your time or worry about forgetting to go back to your normal alert scheme when you’re done.
+This way, you won’t have to waste your time or worry about forgetting to go back to your normal alert scheme when you’re done.

 3. Open apps to shortcuts

 When you open an app, it displays its default screen.
-For example, tapping the Facebook icon brings you to its News Feed.
-However, on iOS devices, you can change the automatic app opener so you can create a calendar event or message a particular person rather than heading to the front pages of Calendar or Contacts.
+For example, tapping the Instagram icon brings you to the home page featuring everyone’s posts.
+However, on iOS devices, you can change the first thing you see.

 4. Don’t worry about backing up photos